RandomNoobster/IT1901-Chore-Manager/chore-manager/README.md

 |:--:|
 |The different colors that days have convay different things|

 If a user clicks "Add" on one of the days or weeks, they will be sent to the create chore page.
-Once the user has filled in the necessary information, one or more chores will pop up in the calendar .
+Once the user has filled in the necessary information, one or more chores will pop up in the calendar.

 If the user clicked "Add" on one of the days, a chore will be displayed on that day in the calendar.
 If the user clicked "Add" on a week, a long chore will be displayed on that week.